lamestation/kyber/README.md

 Kyber
 =====

-Kyber is a free, open-source documentation workflow for Confluence that allows unlimited customization of the final output.
+Kyber is a free and open-source documentation workflow for Confluence.

-Named for the infamous mountain pass of ancient lore, Kyber provides the link that allows data to move seamlessly between your project and wiki environment.

-Designed initially to address the needs of the LameStation project, Kyber has grown into a full-fledged documentation solution.

-Features supported:
+But what does it do?

-* Doxygen-style source code markup rendered as Confluence pages
+* Doxygen-style source code markup rendered to Confluence pages
-* Fully customizable PDF generation from Confluence pages
+* LaTeX-driven PDF generation from Confluence pages; no expensive enterprise solution
+* Propeller Spin and PASM language definitions (finally!)
+* Customizable with the full power of LaTeX
+* Full UTF-8 and internationization support throughout
+* Intelligent image scaling built into the environment

+Like the mountain pass that connected much of the ancient world, Kyber is the link between your project and your wiki, keeping them connected and mutually up-to-date.

 ## Installation

-On Ubuntu, the prerequisites needed are as follows:
+On Ubuntu, installation is easy.
+Install any needed dependencies first, probably:

-    sudo apt-get install python-beautifulsoup fop xsltproc libxml2-utils tidy
+    sudo apt-get install xsltproc libxml2-utils tidy texlive-latex-base texlive-latex-extra texlive-latex-recommended lacheck

 ## Usage